divc13/ParselTongue/README.md

 Here we come to help you, and provide you with the magical powers to talk to serpents, atleast Python, if not all.
 On gaining this magical power, you would feel that you are speaking your everyday language, and on your behalf, we would translate your daily language to the ParselTongue, the language of serpents.

 The analogy becomes clearer if you consider your daily language to be Python and ParselTongue, the languages of serpents, to be the x86-64 assembly code.
 It is much easier for us to program in a high level language like Python, but it would be tremendous amount of work to program directly in assembly.
-Hence our objective and motivation for this project is to create a compiler to translate specifically Python 3.12 to x86-64 assembly code.
+Therefore we have built a compiler specifically for a subset of Python 3.12

 ## Milestones: Building the superpower for you